DOMjudge/domjudge/doc/manual/overview.rst

 Jeroen van Wolffelaar,
 Tim "S.D.Eagle" Zeitz,
 XiaoYang,
-and Github users mpsijm, sylxjtu, s911415.
+and Github users dup4, LETS-BEE, mpsijm, sylxjtu, s911415.
 Some code has been ported from the ETH Zurich fork by Christoph Krautz, Thomas Rast et al.